sporto/hop/docs/building-routes.md

 --> CompanyServices 1 (ServiceStatus 2)
 ```

-`matchPath` happens behind the scene in Hop.
+`matchPath` is used internally in Hop.
 In practice the router signal will return a tuple like: `(CompanyServices 1 (ServiceStatus 2), location)`.

 ## Reverse routing